AlfarInteligence/AlfarInteligence/README.md

 ![image](https://github.com/user-attachments/assets/93884c60-79e1-4bd5-a695-c82994c895e4)

-AlfarAI is a modern web application that transforms text descriptions into stunning 3D images using artificial intelligence.
-Built with React, TypeScript, and the Stability AI API, it offers an intuitive interface for creating high-quality 3D renders.
+AlfarAI is a modern web application that transforms text descriptions into stunning 3D images using artificial intelligence, it offers an intuitive interface for creating high-quality 3D renders.

 ## 🚀 Features